The SHC Youth Leadership and Scholarship Program

 Below are some of the frequently asked questions about the scholarship program.
 If you have further questions, please contact email@example.com.

 What do you consider homeless?
-I've never been in a shelter.
+I've never stayed in a shelter or outside.

 The term “homeless children and youths”–